Bl4ck-orig/UnityCodeBase/README.md

 # UnityCodeBase
-Common utilities for unity projects
+Common utilities for unity projects.

+Apologies for uncommented code and grammar mistakes.